Edward, Count Palatine of Simmern: Marriage

-On 24 April 1645, in Paris, Edward married a French princess of Italian extraction, Anne Gonzaga (1616–1684).
+On 24 April 1645, in Paris, Edward married a French princess of Italian extraction, Anne Gonzaga.
 Nine years older than Edward, she was a daughter of Carlo I, Duke of Mantua and Catherine de Lorraine-Guise-Mayenne.
 She had been raised in France, where her father held the dukedom of Nevers prior to inheriting the Italian duchy.
 She had raised a scandal by her obsessive pursuit of her second cousin, the fifth Duke of Guise, whom she claimed to have married (which he denied).

 Edward had no money and was a Protestant, but Edward's prompt conversion vindicated the couple at the French royal court, despite his mother's threats to disown any of her children who embraced the Catholic Church.
+When her favorite child came to embrace the church, she wished as though she herself was dead.

 The couple took up residence in Paris, where they were referred to as the Prince and Princess Palatine.
 Her inheritance and the king's generosity enabling them to live according to their rank as princes étrangers.
 Elizabeth soon resumed correspondence with her son.
 In 1649, he received the Order of the Garter from the exiled King Charles II of England.